sharmaeklavya2/blog-source/content/posts/easy-dal.md

 All of these taste different, but the recipe for cooking them is almost the same, so you can get variety without having to learn much cooking.

+The black/brown/green ones have their seed coat, and the white/yellow/orange ones do not.

 You can find bags of these seeds in Indian stores.
 In the US, you'll find 2-pound and 4-pound bags (0.91 kg and 1.81 kg).
 All these seeds are dicotyledonous, i.e., they have two cotyledons.
 To cook dal, make sure you buy seeds that are already split into two parts.